Discover offers one of the highest cash back rewards rates you can get — if you’re willing to jump through a few hoops.

 Discover isn’t the only issuer with 5% cash back rewards in revolving categories.

-The Chase Freedom Flex card offers the same 5% rate on up to $1,500 spent in Chase’s quarterly bonus categories (then 1% back), plus 1% back on all non-bonus spending.
+The Chase Freedom Flex card offers the same 5% rate on up to $1,500 spent in Chase’s quarterly bonus categories (then 1% back), plus at least 1% back on all non-bonus spending.
 But with this card, you’ll also earn 3% back on dining and drugstore purchases and 5% back on travel purchases through Chase Ultimate Rewards.

 Unlike Discover, Chase only reveals its bonus categories one quarter at a time.
 For the current quarter lasting through June 2021, cardholders can earn 5% back at gas stations and home improvement stores.